Bobcoin Reaches Self Reported Market Cap of $13.56 Million (BOBC)

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.

 Bobcoin was first traded on February 12th, 2022.
 Bobcoin’s total supply is 1,000,000,000 tokens and its circulating supply is 16,281,784 tokens.
-Bobcoin’s official message board is medium.com/@bobeco.
-The official website for Bobcoin is bob.eco.
+The official message board for Bobcoin is medium.com/@bobeco.
 Bobcoin’s official Twitter account is @bobecoofficial and its Facebook page is accessible here.
+Bobcoin’s official website is bob.eco.

 Embedding social impact into the heart of business.
 Employment creation is Bob’s main priority.
 Offering asset finance across emerging markets to spur human potential.
 Bob challenges the status quo and provides underserved people a frictionless opportunity to purchase a Bob motorcycle, create a stable income and live life to the fullest.
 Their motto: Access equals opportunity.”

-It is usually not presently possible to purchase alternative cryptocurrencies such as Bobcoin directly using U.S. dollars.
-Investors seeking to trade Bobcoin should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bobcoin using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Bobcoin directly using US dollars.
+Investors seeking to trade Bobcoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bobcoin using one of the exchanges listed above.

 Receive News & Updates for Bobcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bobcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.